Annual report and financial statements for the year ended 31 December 2025

 |—

-1. Tax rate difference due to tax charge for the period being calculated at 20.5% and excess management expenses on which deferred tax is not recognised being calculated at 25%.
+1. £12.4 million was distributed from Zenith Holding Company to Titan in the prior year which is taxable income for Titan.

-Unrelieved tax losses of £4,758,000 (2024: £3,231,000) are estimated to be carried forward at 31 December 2025 (subject to completion of Future Generations VCT’s tax return) and are available for offset against future taxable income, subject to agreement with HMRC.
-Future Generations VCT has not recognised the deferred tax asset of £1,190,000 (2024: £808,000) in respect of these tax losses because there is insufficient forecast taxable income in excess of deductible expenses to utilise these losses carried forward.
+Unrelieved tax losses of £235,228,000 (2024: £219,524,000) are estimated to be carried forward at 31 December 2025 (subject to completion of Titan’s tax return) and are available for offset against future taxable income, subject to agreement with HMRC.
+Titan has not recognised the deferred tax asset of £58,807,000 (2024: £54,881,000) in respect of these tax losses because there is insufficient forecast taxable income in excess of deductible expenses to utilise these losses carried forward.
+There is no expiry period on these deductible expenses under the UK HMRC legislation.

 Approved VCTs are exempt from tax on capital gains.
-As the Directors intend for Future Generations VCT to continue to maintain its approval as a VCT through its affairs, no current deferred tax has been recognised in respect of any capital gains or losses arising on the revaluation or disposal of investment.
+As the Directors intend for Titan to continue to maintain its approval as a VCT through its affairs, no current deferred tax has been recognised in respect of any capital gains or losses arising on the revaluation or disposal of investment.

 6. Dividends